IN THE HIGH COURT OF JUDICATURE AT BOMBAY

 SANDEEP V. MARNE, J.

 1) This is a classic case of a caretaker who had entered the property to take care of a senior citizen and has taken over possession, not just of the property of her care-seeker but has also grabbed the adjoining property of another lonely senior citizen taking disadvantage of his hospitalization.
 The City Civil Court has upheld the plea of unlawful dispossession in suit filed under Section 6 of the Specific Relief Act,1963, but has declined to decree the suit by adopting a hyper-technical approach that the description of the suit property was not sufficient enough for passing ‘effective’ and ‘enforceable’ decree.
-Thus, despite succeeding in proving unlawful dispossession, the Plaintiff is denied the relief of restoration of possession resulting in the caretaker succeeding in grabbing even the adjoining property.
+Thus, despite succeeding in proving unlawful dispossession, the Plaintiff is denied the relief of restoration of possession resulting in the caretaker succeeding in grab

 The court ruled that while unlawful dispossession was established, the dismissal of the plaintiff's suit on technicalities violated the substantive rights under Section 6 of the Specific Relief Act.